Matthew Macfadyen facts for kids

 Personal life

 In 2002, Macfadyen began a relationship with his Spooks co-star Keeley Hawes.
 They were married in November 2004.
-The couple has two children.
+The couple have two children.
 Macfadyen is stepfather to Hawes's son from her previous marriage.
 Macfadyen and Hawes are patrons of the Lace Market Theatre in Nottingham.
 In March 2024, it was reported that Macfadyen is a member of the Garrick Club.

 Filmography